Learn to Skate & Skating School

 Twin Ponds learn-to-skate is directed by Janice Reinke.
 Under her guidance and supervision, there is no better way to get down to the basics of learning to ice skate.
 Twin Ponds Skating School offers the U.S. Figure Skating Basic Skills program with an extensive variety of group lessons designed to launch skaters from beginners to Olympic hopefuls.
 If you know how to skate but want to advance your skating ability, the Skating School is for you.
 The lesson will consist of: 15 minute warm-up, 30 minute lesson time, and then 15 minute practice time.

-LEARN TO SKATE & SKATING SCHOOL SESSIONS: The next 8 week series starts January 6.
+LEARN TO SKATE & SKATING SCHOOL SESSIONS: The current 8 week series started January 6.
+You can still sign up for the current session.
+The next 8 week series will begin the week of March 23rd.
 The cost for the 8 week series is $102.

 Learn to skate classes are offered on Monday evenings, 5:45 – 6:45 pm and Saturdays 9:00 – 10:00 am.
 These classes are for all ages.
 Twin Ponds East offers tots only classes for ages 6 and under on Tuesdays, 9:30 – 10:30 am or Thursdays, 1:00 – 2:00 pm if your tot does not want to attend the “all ages” class on Mondays or Saturdays.
 Pre-registration is required for the tots classes.

 A liability waiver must be signed before participating in classes.

 • $18.00 – Yearly USFS Registration Fee (Valid thru 6/30/20)

 • Walk on to any class for $15.00 — if space is available.